GrieferAtWork/KOSmk4/readme.md

 		- Determine the length of any given x86 instruction
 		- Mainly used by the kernel to aid during unwinding and exception handling
 	- libjson (user/kernel)
-		- Implementation of a standard-compliant json parser/generator
+		- Implementation of a fully standard-compliant json parser/generator
 		- Used to parse runtime configuration options in some places (e.g. the kernel commandline `ram=[{ ... }, ...]` option)
 		- Provides a codec-based system for easily converting Json to/from regular, old `struct` objects
 	- libkeymap (user/kernel)